Elon Musk says he would lift Twitter ban on Trump

 While Musk has not revealed nitty-gritty details of how he would run the business side of Twitter, he has expressed a preference for making money from subscriptions.

-As of the end of March, an average 229 million people used Twitter daily, an increase of nearly 16 percent from the first three months of last year, Twitter said in a recent regulatory filing.
+As of the end of March, an average 229 million people used Twitter daily, the company said in a regulatory filing.

 "We believe that our long-term success depends on our ability to improve the health of the public conversation on Twitter," the company said in the filing.

-Efforts toward that goal include fighting abuse, harassment, spam and "malicious automation," or when software instead of people manages accounts, Twitter told regulators.
+Efforts toward that goal include fighting abuse, harassment, and spam, Twitter told regulators.

+"Elon Musk owes the world a better explanation of how the platform will deal with the likes of Trump than an edict that his ouster was wrong because it proved unpopular in some places," said Suzanne Nossel, chief of human rights nonprofit PEN America.

 © 2022 AFP